 This project was born from a camping with my better half and a group of friends.
 These friends are not of our prepper mindset and as such had no way to recharge their phones, batteries or run any kind of device that required power.

-If you’re interested in a done-for-you option check out my favorite pick on Amazon.
+If you’re interested in a done-for-you option check out my favorite pick at Amazon.

 (Personally, I welcome the screen-free days.)